Data Science at Stitch Fix: An interview with Brad Klingenberg

 Where can people learn more about Stitch Fix’s culture?

 Brad: A great place to start is Multithreaded — our tech blog.
-We also have an associated speaker series in at our offices in San Francisco that’s open to public.
-You’ll can also often find at a number of conferences like PyData, MLconf, HCOMP, Strata and others.
+You’ll also often find at a number of conferences like PyData, MLconf, HCOMP, Strata and others.

 Lastly, is Stitch Fix hiring?

 Srini is currently the Director of Product at Dataquest